12 most powerful life choices

 This is a one of the most powerful life choices I made.
 The worst thing in life is to be unforgiving.
 You know what they say – anger and resentment are like drinking the poison and hoping your enemy dies.
 Being in a place of anger destroys our ability to think clearly.
 I confess I was upset about being at the receiving end of hurtful behavior.

 I’d hate it when my Mom would insist that the best thing to do was forgive and move on.
 Easier said, eh?
 But that is the truth, you know.
 Then there are the people who let you down – by not doing what you expect them to do.
 Annoying, but there, nevertheless.
 I chose to let go of expectations.
 Forgiveness is empowering.

 Gratitude literally makes life worth living.
 Appreciating all that we have is a great state to be in.
 We stop finding fault with not is.
 Choosing to be grateful is perhaps the best choice anyone can make.
 I chose to let go of perfectionism, stupid expectations and worry.
 I chose to live in the moment as much as I could.

 4. Recognize and celebrate myself – self-love

-This one was the hardest.
+This is one was the hardest life choices.
 Choosing to believe I was enough, to love myself.
 The realization we are enough brings a great sense of peace with the world around us.
 When we choose to celebrate our family and ourselves, we let go of the need to compete.
 We are unique.

 And when I did this, I could strive to: